kubernetes/website/docs/getting-started-guides/windows/index.md

 ## Next steps and resources

-- Support for Windows is in Beta as of v1.9 and your feedback is welcomed.
+- Support for Windows is in Beta as of v1.9 and your feedback is welcome.
 For information on getting involved, please head to [SIG-Windows](https://github.com/kubernetes/community/blob/master/sig-windows/README.md)
 - Troubleshooting and Common Problems: [Link](https://docs.microsoft.com/en-us/virtualization/windowscontainers/kubernetes/common-problems)